 It’s easy to lose hope and feel overwhelmed by the issues at hand, but I think all we can do as individuals is educate ourselves, and begin taking small steps to a more sustainable future.
 Every material has its advantages and disadvantages, but the two key aspects we need to consider are its toxicity, and end of life – i.e. what happens to it when you throw it away.

 If you really like a brand this is by no means perfect, but is making steps to improving in the sustainability department, continue to support the brand while voicing your opinion.
 We all have to start somewhere!
-If you can afford to opt for organic fabrics occasionally, buy them.
+If you can afford to opt for organic fabrics occasionally, like these silk scarves.
 As a society, we need to break free from the shackles of fast fashion, buying copious amounts of disposable clothing every season to keep up with trends – and in many ways feed our addictions – which end up causing a huge burden to the environment.
 Ultimately, we need to remember that consumers absolutely hold the power to demand and make change.